ericaraujophd/storyOfChristianity/martyrs/stats.md

 ---
-title: "Lecture 2.3: Martyrs"
-authors:
-    - name: Eric Araujo
+title: Martyrs Stats from the Early Church
 date: 2025-09-15
 ---

-## Martyrs Stats from the Early Church

 The table below show a (non-exhaustive) list of notable Christian martyrs from the early church period, along with the approximate dates of their martyrdom, the Roman emperors during whose reigns they were martyred, and the estimated number of martyrs where applicable.